pflanze/xmlhub-indexer/README.md

   PGP signatures to allow others to verify the authenticity of a release.

-- Rebuilding the binary, copying it from the `target/release/` directory into the correct folder in the checkout of the xmlhub-indexer-binaries repository, adding and committing it there (preferably with information about where it was built), and if signing, also adding a git tag, then pushing that also back to GitLab.
+- Rebuilding the binary, then copying it from the `target/release/` directory into the correct folder in the checkout of the `xmlhub-indexer-binaries` repository, adding and committing it there (preferably with information about the host and environment in which it was built), and if signing, also adding a git tag, then pushing branch and tag also back to GitLab.

 #### `make-xmlhub-indexer-release`

-The xmlhub-indexer repository contains a `make-xmlhub-indexer-release` program, which carries out all of the above steps automatically.
+In addition to `xmlhub-indexer` itself, the xmlhub-indexer repository contains a `make-xmlhub-indexer-release` program which carries out all of the above steps automatically.
 It runs tests and collects information, then shows a summary of the changes that will be carried out and asks for confirmation before acting.

 Use the `--help` option for more information.
 It is recommended to use both the `--push` and `--sign` options.
+From within the "xmlhub-indexer" directory run:

+    cargo run --bin make-xmlhub-indexer-release -- --sign --push

 Caveats: